 Sherlock began slipping his arms in his coat.
 "Right, well, I was just about to head in that direction actually.
 So I'll just meet you there."

-"Oh... really?
-Well, alright.
+"Oh...really?
+Well, all right.
 I'll um, wait outside for you when I'm done then."

 Sherlock was pulled from the questions in his mind by the brief touch on his shoulder.
 Molly stood there holding her tote and a couple bags from the market.